Conservatorship and Guardianship (Incapacitated Adult) Attorney

 How much are the attorney’s fees?

-Payment schedules for guardianship and conservatorship petitions are fairly straightforward.
-In the event that the guardianship is truly uncontested, a flat rate fee covers all documentation and appearances.
-However, in the event that the guardianship becomes contested, the fee agreement would convert to an hourly rate schedule.
+My office typically bills under an hourly basis for guardianship matters.
+The fees in an uncontested matter are typically much less than in a contested guardianship.
 Keep in mind that the petitioner may often have their costs and attorney’s fees reimbursed from the assets of the incapacitated person (respondent).
 Contact my office to discuss my fees.

 My office serves clients throughout the Richmond, Virginia metro area.